AxisCommunications/media-stream-library-js/CONTRIBUTING.md

 Whenever you want to apply your changes to the upstream repository, you can create a pull request (PR).
 You can find general information on making pull requests on GitHub.

+Each PR has to have an updated `package.json` version (with a semver matching the kind of change), and an entry in the `CHANGELOG.md` file.
+The latter only needs to contain the latest version at the top (it's ok to combine logs for non-release changes).

 ## Continuous integration